Punic Wars: Armies

-Garrison duty and land blockades were the most common operations.
+Garrison duty, foraging and land blockades were the most common operations.
 When armies were campaigning, surprise attacks, ambushes and stratagems were common.
+Armies of the time consumed large amounts of resources, in particular food.
+This could be supplied from stockpiles, either continuously taken to an army by pack animals or by army marching to its supply base at frequent intervals.
+Stockpiling the necessary quantities posed its own problems given the limited means of transportation of the time.
+Moving such bulk cargos was easier and swifter by sea, and was much preferred.
+The alternative, especially favoured in enemy territory, was to gather in what resources were locally available, which is known as foraging.
+If enemy forces were near this needed to be carried out in a controlled way, to prevent presenting easy opportunities for them to attack.
+Cavalry superiority made it much easier to protect ones own foragers or harass the enemy's.
+A large force relying on foraging would need to move frequently as they stripped the local countryside bare.

-More formal battles were usually preceded by the two armies camping 2-12 km apart for days or weeks; sometimes both forming up in battle order each day.
-If either commander felt at a disadvantage, they might march off without engaging.
-In such circumstances it was difficult to force a battle if the other commander was unwilling to fight.
+Formal battles were usually preceded by the two armies camping 2-12 km apart for days or weeks; sometimes both forming up in battle order each day.
+If either commander felt at a disadvantage, he might march off without engaging; in such circumstances it was difficult to force a battle.
 Forming up in battle order was a complicated and premeditated affair, which took several hours.
-Infantry were usually positioned in the centre of the battle line, with light infantry skirmishers to their front and cavalry on each flank.
-Many battles were decided when one side's infantry force was attacked in the flank or rear and they were partially or wholly enveloped.
+Infantry were usually positioned in the centre of the battle line, with light-infantry skirmishers to their front and cavalry on each flank.
+Many battles were decided when one side's infantry force was attacked in the flank or rear and it was partially or wholly enveloped.

 Navies

-Quinqueremes, meaning "five-oarsmen", provided the workhorses of the Roman and Carthaginian fleets throughout the Punic Wars.
+Quinqueremes were large and powerful-for-their-time warships which provided the main components of the Roman and Carthaginian fleets throughout the Punic Wars.
 So ubiquitous was the type that Polybius uses it as a shorthand for "warship" in general.
 A quinquereme carried a crew of 300: 280 oarsmen and 20 deck crew and officers.
 It would also normally carry a complement of 40 marines; if battle was thought to be imminent this would be increased to as many as 120.